- Documentation >

 Gateway integration requirement

-Ibexa DXP does not come with gateway redirects.
-Whether you are an integrator or an end customer, it is your responsibility to implement payment gateway integration.
+Ibexa DXP doesn't come with gateway redirects.
+Whether you're an integrator or an end customer, it's your responsibility to implement payment gateway integration.

 Define custom payment method type